mock-server/mockserver/README.md

  * easily setup mock responses independently for each test to ensure test data is encapsulated with each test.
 Avoid sharing data between tests that is difficult to manage and maintain and risks test infecting each other.
 * de-coupling development
  * start working against a service API before the service is available.
 If an API or service is not yet fully developed MockServer can mock the API allowing the teams who is using the service to start work without being delayed.
  * isolate development teams particularly critical during the initial development phases when the APIs / services may be extremely unstable and volatile.
-Using the mock server allows development work to continue even when an external service fails.
+Using the MockServer allows development work to continue even when an external service fails.

 # Versions

 MockServer can be run in multiple ways:
+* via a Maven plugin (as part of a maven build),
 * as a stand alone web server (using Embedded Jetty),
+* as a Vert.X module,
 * as a deployable WAR (to run on any JEE web server),
-* as a Vert.X module,
 * as a NodeJS module (however this is currently been written and is not yet finished).

 # Client